astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Surveyed road-related barriers (“surveyed barriers” hereafter) are cleaned and recoded to standardize data values.

-### Marking road barrier status for use in the data pipeline
+### Marking surveyed road/stream crossing status for use in the data pipeline

 Surveyed barriers are dropped from the analysis if any of the following are true: